-The P89LPC938 program memory consists 1 kB sectors.
+The P89LPC933/934/935 program memory consists 1 kB sectors and the P89LPC936 program memory consists of 2 kB sectors.
 Each sector can be further divided into 64-byte pages.
 In addition to sector erase and page erase, a 64-byte page register is included which allows from 1 to 64 bytes of a given page to be programmed at the same time, substantially reducing overall programming time.
 Five methods of programming this device are available.